 “I have gone through a lot of suffering and condemnation from society,” says Umm Malak.

-The Syrian Organization for the Victims of War displays the ‘Caesar’ pictures documenting torture inside regime detention centers.
+The Syrian Organization for the Victims of War displays the ‘Caesar’ pictures documenting torture inside state detention centers.
 Photo courtesy of Philippe Desmazes/AFP.

 The experiences of two women who chose differently—Umm Malak, a single mother of three, and 24-year-old Naela Fayez, who obtained a divorce after hearing news of her husband’s death in prison and remarried—illustrate a few of those consequences.

-Together, their stories illustrate some of the challenges faced by the wives of disappeared detainees, whichever path they take: to wait and hope, or divorce and remarry.
+Together, their stories show some of the challenges faced by the wives of disappeared detainees, whichever path they take: to wait and hope, or divorce and remarry.

 ‘My right to keep living’